 Beverages such as Asava (fermented infusion), Arista ( fermented decoction), Sidhu (fermented infusion), Mardvika (fermented grape juice), or Sarambu (extract of trees such as asana, candana etc.)

-Water mixed with honey, or water boiled with jalada( musta – Nut grass) are good to take.
+Water with honey, or water boiled with jalada( musta – Nut grass) are good to take.

 Avoid foods that are hard to-digest and cold, sleeping at day time, foods which are fatty, sour and sweet.
 Because, all these will increase Kapha and Vata together.